emibap/nmeXtensions/MailSender/README.md

 **Haxe NME MailSender extension**

 This is a native extension for haxe NME which allows to call a native mail window.
+Supports setting the subject, body, recipients and also an embedded image.
 (Currently iOS only)

 **Usage**